Ads.com, LLC Monetizer Program - Terms and Conditions

 8.8 Company will not include in Company’s Commission calculations any Click-Throughs or redirects for which Company is unable to get paid by Company’s upstream ad partners (i.e., in the event of a system failure or other technical difficulty with Company or Company’s upstream ad partners).
 Company will not be liable to pay Publisher for Click Throughs that originate from Publisher’s Domains/KW DNs and/or Publisher Marketing Content that lead to Company’s upstream ad partners not otherwise recorded or charged to Company by Company’s upstream ad partners.

-8.11 Publisher will provide and maintain complete and accurate contact and payment information associated with Publisher’s MP Account, including up to date tax-related information, and documents that Publisher is required to submit to Company will vary based upon Publisher’s status with the United States and Publisher’s business activities within the United States.
+8.11 Publisher will provide and maintain complete and accurate contact and payment information associated with Publisher’s MP Account, including up to date tax-related information.
+The specific documents that Publisher is required to submit to Company will depend on Publisher’s status with the United States and Publisher’s business activities within the United States.
 Publisher agrees to submit complete and accurate tax-related documentation, as requested by Company, in order for Company to fulfill Company’s tax reporting obligations.
-Depending upon Publisher’s status, it will be required to furnish to Company one of the following forms of documentation: Form W-9, Form W-8 or a Certification of No US Activities.
-Company does not provide tax advice.
-Publisher should contact a qualified tax professional should it have any questions regarding which forms it is required to submit to Company.
+Depending upon Publisher’s status, Publisher will be required to furnish to Company one of the following forms of documentation: Form W-9, Form W-8 or a Certification of No US Activities.
+Company does not provide tax advice, and Publisher is responsible for consulting with a qualified tax professional if it has any questions regarding the forms it is required to submit to Company.

 9.1 "Intellectual Property Rights" means any and all (a) registered and unregistered rights granted, applied for or otherwise now or hereafter in existence under or related to any patent, copyright, trademark, design, mask work, topography, trade secret, database protection or other intellectual property rights or proprietary rights laws, (b) similar or equivalent rights or forms of protection, (c) goodwill associated with the foregoing, and (d) enhancements of and to the foregoing, existing in any part of the world, for the entire duration of such rights.